fortinetdev/terraform-provider-fortios/website/docs/d/fortios_system_interface.html.markdown

 * `vrrp` - VRRP configuration.
 The structure of `vrrp` block is documented below.
 * `role` - Interface role.
 * `snmp_index` - Permanent SNMP Index of the interface.
-* `secondary_IP` - Enable/disable adding a secondary IP to this interface.
+* `secondary_ip` - Enable/disable adding a secondary IP to this interface.
 * `secondaryip` - Second IP address of interface.
 The structure of `secondaryip` block is documented below.
 * `preserve_session_route` - Enable/disable preservation of session route when dirty.
 * `auto_auth_extension_device` - Enable/disable automatic authorization of dedicated Fortinet extension device on this interface.